 A. What and how much can I submit?
 You may submit up to one piece of fiction, one piece of creative nonfiction, one comic, and up to five poems.
 If you have a multimodal project you think we might be interested in, just ask.

 B. Can I submit if I am not an undergraduate or graduate student attending Georgia Tech?
-We apologize, but the mission of the World Englishes Committee is specifically to support the academic and professional goals of Georgia Tech’s multilingual and international students.
+The mission of the World Englishes Committee is specifically to support the academic and professional goals of Georgia Tech’s multilingual and international students.
 We offer many resources for faculty members on campus, but even they may not submit creative works to RAMBLE.

 C. When can I submit?
 Our submissions window is closed for the 2020-21 academic year.
 We will begin accepting submissions for Issue 3 in September 2021.
 Our submission period for Issue 3 will remain open until March 30, 2022.

 D. What do you mean by “previously published work”?
 We interpret “previously published work” as work that has appeared in other print or digital venues such as journals, magazines, websites, personal blogs, etc..
 We do encourage students to submit creative work that they have produced for their classes.